Sandy Shaw MPP, Hamilton West–Ancaster–Dundas

 Finding a Family Doctor – Health Care Connect

 Health Care Connect helps Ontarians who are without a family health care provider (family doctor or nurse practitioner) to find one.
 People without a family health care provider are referred to a family doctor or a nurse practitioner who is accepting new patients in their community.
-To find out more information about Health Care Connect, click here.

 Finding Long-term Care